-Special mention must be made of the following actions carried on 2019 that give continuation to the strategy put in place in previous years:
+Special mention must be made to the following actions carried on 2019 that give continuation to the strategy put in place in previous years:

-- Reinforcement of the multichannel strategy with the development and consolidation of bank channel leveraging itself on the Py. - Reinforcement of collaboration strategies with networks of shareholders. - Reinforcement of measures to improve the experience of Solunion customers seeking a greater retention. - Good performance of the new business and the retention rate in Spain that close above the organic growth budget. - Risk underwriting
+- Reinforcement of the multichannel strategy with the development and consolidation of bank channel. - Reinforcement of collaboration strategies with networks of shareholders. - Reinforcement of measures to improve the experience of Solunion customers seeking a greater retention. - Good performance of the new business and the retention rate in Spain that close above the organic growth budget.

+· Risk underwriting

-In 2019, the world economy has entered a phase of deceleration, mainly as a consequence of the intensification of trade tensions and the related uncertainty about trade policies, while the geopolitical risks and uncertainties continue.
-Last year, the underwriting policies were adjusted to the evolution of the economy and the increase in insolvencies, which meant more effort to accompany once again the growth of our clients and the growth of the company, at the same time contributing to guarantee profitability.
+In 2019, the world economy has entered a phase of deceleration, mainly as a consequence of the intensification of trade tensions and the related uncertainty on trade policies, while maintaining geopolitical risks and uncertainties.
+Last year, the underwriting policies were adjusted to the evolution of the economy and the increase in insolvencies, which meant more effort to accompany the growth of our clients and the growth of the company, while helping to ensure profitability.

-• Information and technology systems
+Information and technology systems

-During 2019, with reference to job management, it is worth mentioning the completion of the migration to Office 365 in a specific Tenant in AZURE for Solunion, opening the possibility for the Employee to use a very wide suite of tools that will increase the collaborative areas achieving maximum efficiency during the course of daily activity in the Group.
-Similarly, the operating system has been homogenised to Windows 10, eliminating the risk of obsolescence on the platform.

-Regarding the evolution of the technological systems that support the Solunion Operation, the renewal of the platform for the credit insurance business in Mexico and Argentina should be highlighted, now making available the FENIX corporate system.
+Regarding job management, the completion of the migration to Office 365 to a specific Tenant in AZURE for Solunion will allow employees to use a very broad set of tools that will increase the efficiency of the Company's daily activity.
+Similarly, Windows 10 has been standardized as an operating system, eliminating the risk of obsolescence on the platform.
+Regarding the evolution of the technological systems that support the Solunion Operation, it is worth highlighting the renewal of the platform for the credit insurance business in Mexico and Argentina, which have come to have the FENIX corporate system

-Relevant operations within the Group

-In fiscal year 2019, there were no significant transactions in the Solunion Group.

-The result of the technical account at December 31, 2019 amounted to EUR 14,193 thousand (EUR 13,353 thousand in 2018), which, combined with the result of the non-technical account, EUR -3,545 thousand (EUR -4,764 thousand in 2018) generated profit before tax of EUR 10,648 thousand (EUR 8,589 thousand in 2018).
+The result of the technical account at December 31, 2019 amounted to EUR 3,089 thousand (EUR 645 thousand in 2018), which, combined with the result of the non-technical account, EUR -3 thousand (EUR 666 thousand in 2018) generated profit before tax of EUR 3,086 thousand (EUR 1,311 thousand in 2018).

-In 2019, the volume of written premium in direct insurance and accepted reinsurance amounted to EUR 198,218 thousand (EUR 177,747 thousand in 2018).
-The strong performance of the international business has resulted in total reinsurance premiums accepted of EUR 33,826 thousand (EUR 25,221 thousand in 2018).
+In 2019, the volume of earned premium in direct insurance amounted to EUR 119,464 thousand (EUR 112,382 thousand in 2018).
+The strong performance of the international business has resulted in total reinsurance premiums accepted of EUR 75,096 thousand (EUR 62,438 thousand in 2018).

-The rate of claims to premiums written net of reinsurance has been located in 61.1% including as accidents the payments and variation of provisions of claims.
+The loss ratio to premiums written net of reinsurance has been located in 56.8% including as accidents the payments and variation of provisions of claims.